Round Planters Size Guide and Plant Arrangement Ideas

 From gently curving bowls in simple, understated designs to tall and elegantly tapering ornate vases, round planters are sure to provide a versatile and eye-catching home for your greenery, whether positioned inside or outdoors.

-Use round planters to breathe new life into a restaurant patio, hotel roof terrace, store layout, or office workspace, attract more clients and customers, and stand out from your competition.
+Use round self watering planter to breathe new life into a restaurant patio, hotel roof terrace, store layout, or office workspace, attract more clients and customers, and stand out from your competition.
 Plus, with so many styles, colors, and finishes to choose from, you're sure to find the ideal large round planter pot to match your business's aesthetic.